-Excused absences from Practical Field Ministry must be communicated to the Team Leader and must be approved by the Ministry Director at least one week in advance (unless due to illness or other unforeseen reasons).
+Excused absences from Practical Field Ministry must be communicated to the Team Leader and must be approved by the Ministry Director and/or Dean of Students at least one week in advance (unless due to illness or other unforeseen reasons).
 More than one unexcused absence from a Practical Field Ministry in a semester is considered excessive and may result in a failing grade (considering there are typically only 10-12 visits per semester).
 Being late to any combination of three meetings, or ministries, is equivalent to one unexcused absence.

 When students are unable to participate in a scheduled Practical Field Ministry, they are responsible for securing a replacement team member, as necessary.
 The team leader, prior to the Practical Field Ministry time, must approve any replacement.
-Team leaders must consult with the Ministry Director prior to an absence.
+Team leaders must consult with the Ministry Director and/or Dean of Students prior to an absence.
 For those whose Practical Field Ministry takes place during the weekend, it is expected that absences will be taken responsibly and with consideration for the ministry the team is serving.
 Team leaders are especially expected to set a leadership example in these decisions.